What is the Lifetime Allowance?

 Fixed Protection 2016 (FP2016)

-(including pensions already in payment) when you come to take them on or after 6 April 2016.
-FP2016 can be used to help reduce or mitigate the Lifetime Allowance charge.
+You can apply for F P2016 if you expect your pension savings to be more than £1 million (including pensions already in payment) when you come to take them on or after 6 April 2016.
+F P2016 can be used to reduce or mitigate the lifetime allowance charge.

 - 25% of the capital value of your LGPS (NI) benefits, or

-- 25% of the lifetime allowance which, for those with FP2016, is £312,500 (i.e. 25% of your lifetime allowance of £1.25million), or
+- 25% of the lifetime allowance which, for those with F P2016, is £312,500 (i.e. 25% of your lifetime allowance of £1.25 million), or

-- 25% of your remaining lifetime allowance if you have previously taken payment of (crystallised) pension benefits as you will have already used up some of your lifetime allowance
+- 25% of your remaining lifetime allowance if you have previously taken payment of (crystallised) pension benefits as you will have already used up some of your lifetime allowance.

 I think I might be affected – what should I do?

-There are certain considerations that you may wish to consider:
+You may also wish to consider:

-- Converting annual pension for lump sum at retirement can reduce the capital value of your pension benefits
+- Converting annual pension for lump sum at retirement can reduce the capital value of your pension benefits.